nitsanavni/ai-accessible-tools/plan.md

 - [x] extract to separate files
 - [x] replace in file

-Thoughts
+# Thoughts

+- testing each frame of a loop independently
 - testing multiple iterations
   - non inline
   - storyboard
     - verify multiple views of the story - each in a separate approved file
-    -
 - `tool` vs. `ai-tool`: `ai-tool` means at least one more prompt iteration
 - `dashboard watch [--list] [--add <glob>|<>] --remove <glob>`
 - timebox / iterations-box / reties